Thomas-Sedhom/Pomodoro-Technique/README.md

 # Command to run your application
 CMD ["python", "main.py"]
 ```
-# create group and user to access to build and run Docker file
+# Create group and user to access to build and run Docker file
 ```
 # create "docker" group
 sudo groupadd docker